behzcd/Database-Management-and-Practice/Readme.md

-Here I uploaded my weekly activities from the class - Database Management and Practice
+Here I am uploading my weekly activities and assignments from Database Management and Practice class.